-What does “streetscape” mean and why is this plan necessary?
+What does “streetscape” mean and why was this plan necessary?

 Streetscape refers to the public rights of way associated with a roadway.
 This generally includes the roadway itself, sidewalks, parkways and the open spaces in-between.
-While necessary underground utility work is underway, the Village is making use of this opportunity to also improve the streetscape.
-Wilmette is investing in its streetscapes to improve their functions and appearance and to make downtown a more welcoming place for shops and dining.
+While necessary underground utility work was in progress, the Village made use of the opportunity to also improve the streetscape.
+Wilmette invested in its streetscapes to improve their functions and appearance and to make downtown a more welcoming place for shops and dining.

-What kinds of improvements are included in the streetscape plan?
+What kinds of improvements were included in the streetscape plan?

-This project includes planning for long term infrastructure improvements, The streetscape plan protects existing features, such as on-street parking, street lighting, hanging baskets and trees.
-New features include decorative lighting, sidewalks, traffic signals, roadway pavements, wayfinding signs, seating and plantings.
-Veterans Park improvements include pavement repair, lighting, seating and plantings.
-The approved streetscape renderings can be downloaded here.
+This project included planning for long term infrastructure improvements, The streetscape plan protected existing features, such as on-street parking, street lighting, hanging baskets and trees.
+New features included decorative lighting, sidewalks, traffic signals, roadway pavements, wayfinding signs, seating and plantings.
+Veterans Park improvements included pavement repair, lighting, seating and plantings.
+See the streetscape renderings here and photos of the completed work here.

 Where can I review Wilmette’s past plans that relate to this project?

 Were special provisions in place during COVID-19?